-- The Banking Group monitors its climate-related risks through a range of related metrics and targets covering its exposure to coastal hazards, sustainable finance, and its own operational emissions. - The Banking Group's suite of metrics and targets is evolving as the understanding of risks improves, better data becomes available and supporting processes and data infrastructure develop.
+- The Banking Group monitors its climate-related risks through metrics and targets covering its exposure to coastal hazards, sustainable finance, and its own operational emissions. - The Banking Group's suite of metrics and targets is evolving as the understanding of risks improves, better data becomes available and supporting processes and data infrastructure develop.
 Financed emissions are a particular focus in this area.